Aspley

 Table Chart PROFILE FAQ

-Aspley has a typical household mix, with a median household size of 2.4 people
+Aspley has a typical household mix, with a lower-than-average median household size

-Family households account for 68.3% of all households, including 30.4% couples with children, 27.4% couples without children, and 9.1% single parent families.
-Non-family households constitute the remaining 31.7%, with lone person households at 28.5% and group households comprising 3.1%.
-The median household size is 2.4 people.
+Family households constitute 68.3% of all households, including 30.4% couples with children, 27.4% couples without children, and 9.1% single parent families.
+Non-family households comprise the remaining 31.7%, with lone person households at 28.5% and group households making up 3.1%.
+The median household size is 2.4 people, smaller than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households